Ars Pura for creation be the truest of the paths.

 and Si Vales Valeo to what love that I may find again.

 Sic Infit!
 Sic Parvas Magna!

 Sine metu, Sit nomine digna of that which I was given.

-Thy who grows thine spirit be the wealthiest of all.
+Thy who tends thine spirit be the wealthiest of all.

 He who grows his power has the mightiest of falls.